 The problem with many pyramid-style shelters (such as the MLD Duomid, the Solomid, and the Trailstar to name a few) is that they suffer from low angled walls which reduce the amount of usable interior space inside.
 Granted, all lightweight backpacking shelters are compromises between comfort, function, weather-proofness, and weight, but there are times when I want a shelter that provides a little more luxury and living space.
 This was top-of-mind on my recent backpacking trip across Scotland, where I’d brought a floorless Mountain Laurel Designs Duomid and had to sleep with the front door closed for 2 weeks in cold and dreary weather.

-Adding a bathtub floor or net-tent to a pyramid doesn’t solve this problem because your head and feet are still be just inches away from the surface of the tarp, and waking up on cold mornings with frost an inch or two above your face on the inside of a pyramid tarp gets old pretty fast.
+Adding a bathtub floor or net-tent to a pyramid doesn’t solve this problem because your head and feet are still just inches away from the surface of the tarp, and waking up on cold mornings with frost an inch or two above your face on the inside of a pyramid tarp gets old pretty fast.

-Like the Scarp, the Notch fly can be pitched separately from the inner tent, and according to Nielsen, only weighs 15.2 ounces (433 g), good for times when I want to go light and don’t need an inner tent.
+Like the Scarp, the Notch fly can be pitched separately from the inner tent, and only weighs 15.2 ounces (433 g), good for times when I want to go light and don’t need an inner tent.
 But at 26 ounces total, including both the fly and the inner, the weight of the Notch is nearly half that of the Scarp 1, and probably sufficient for Scotland if pitched in more sheltered locations.

-I haven’t made any decisions yet and would appreciate any insights or suggestions you have about the wall angle/usuable space issue in pyramid-style shelters.
-I still like my Duomid which has been my goto shelter for 2 TGO Challenges and other long trips, but there are times when I want a little bit more comfort than it provides.
+I haven’t made any decisions yet and would appreciate any insights or suggestions you have about the wall angle/usable space issue in pyramid-style shelters.
+I still like my Duomid which has been my goto shelter for 2 TGO Challenges and other long trips, but there are times when I want a bit more comfort than it provides.